 Change Up Your Facial Products

 During the winter, facial skin often becomes uncomfortably dry or cracked.
 Avoid using harsh peels, masks, and alcohol-based toners or astringents.
 All of these can strip vital oil from your skin, which is important especially in during the wintertime.
 Instead, find a cleansing milk or mild foaming cleanser, a toner with no alcohol, and masks that are "deeply hydrating," rather than clay-based, which tends to draw moisture out of the face.
-You can use my HA Hydrating Serum, from StackedSkincare product line.
+You can use my HA Hydrating Serum.
 This serum is loaded with hydrating ingredients including Hylauronic acid, Treholose, Lactic Acid and Niaminicide to boost hydration, firmness and restore your skin natural moisture.
 It’s simple – after cleansing apply 5-7 drops of the HA Hydrating Serum to the face and neck.

 Take A Break From Super Hot Baths